Azure-Samples/azure-serverless-workshop-team-assistant/4-github-bot/README.md

  # GitHub Issue Bot

 In this part of the workshop you will extend our bot with the capability to create issue in GitHub.
 We will build logic app with 3 steps.
-We will use Request / Response Step Connector for invoking the Logic App.
-Then we will pass the HTTP payload to GitHub Connector and create an issue.
+We will use Request / Response Step Connector for invoking the Logic App and providing the final response where our second step will be creating a GitHub issue.
-The last and final step will be to post issue’s link to the Slack channel.
 Please refer to the diagram below showing the steps in logic app.

 ![Architecture](Content/Images/1-Architecutre.png)